Call Now At (208) 345-6308 (Meridian) | (208) 365-4411 (Emmett)

 • By: Alexandria Kincaid, Esq.

-A Different Kind Of Estate: Land, Legacy, And Loyalty Estate planning is never a cookie-cutter process, but for farmers and ranchers, the stakes are uniquely high.
+Estate planning is never a cookie-cutter process, but for farmers and ranchers, the stakes are uniquely high.
 For most people, an estate may include a home, a few financial accounts, and some personal possessions.
-But for agricultural families, the estate is often the land itself, the barns and cattle, the irrigation rights, the machinery, the fencing, the brand on the livestock—all of it.
+But for agricultural families, the estate is often the land itself, the barns and cattle, the irrigation and grazing rights, the machinery, the fencing, the brand on the livestock—all of it.
 It is a lifestyle and a livelihood.
-More than that, it is heritage.
-It is the family’s identity.…Read More
+More than that, it is a heritage.
+It is the family’s identity.
+And that is where the challenge…Read More

 Accessibility Accessibility